This page provides information on Corona Bitmap.

 Overview

-When using Corona Renderer, bitmaps can be loaded using two supported nodes in the material editor:
+Corona can load bitmap textures using two supported nodes in the material editor:

 - Corona Bitmap

-Both of them will produce almost identical results, however there are some advantages of using the Corona Bitmap over 3ds Max Bitmap node.
+Both of them produce almost identical results, however there are some advantages of using the Corona Bitmap over the 3ds Max Bitmap node:

 Settings